 Miles Edgeworth awoke in his flat to the yellow light of morning and the hot solid weight of Pess on his leg.
 He rubbed his eyes and slid carefully out from under the big dog so as not to wake her.
 He'd planned on sleeping in, and he had no pressing reason to get out of bed.
 But habit wouldn't let him stay so long in bed on a weekday.
 Among other things.

 Miles stretched and got up to go to the toilet.

 He washed his hands afterward and then washed his face and for good measure he brushed his teeth.
 Perfection was something to strive for in all things—so he'd been taught.
 He stared into the mirror while the froth from his electric toothbrush continued to build and drip into the sink.
 The face glared back, eyes cold and unrelenting.
 Miles spat into the sink, he hated that face.

-He'd been allowed a personal leave following the trial.
-After all, it had been a big trial and it occurred over the winter holidays where the scandal loving public had the leisure of watching the trial unfold while caught in the lull between the hustle of Christmas and the New Year.
+He'd been allowed a personal leave following the case.
+After all, it had been a big case and it occurred over the winter holidays where the scandal loving public had the leisure of watching the case unfold while caught in the lull between the hustle of Christmas and the New Year.
 Miles buttoned his shirt and shoved the tails into his khakis—no, he didn't have to work today—but that only meant he had other errands to take care of.